Life Review: Why Looking Back Strengthens the Present and the Future

 What if there are things in my past I would rather not revisit?

 This is a completely understandable concern, and it is always respected.
 Life review is not about forcing anyone to go somewhere they are not ready to go.
 The process is led by you, at your pace, with your choices about what to explore and what to leave for now.
 A skilled psychologist will follow your lead and ensure you feel safe throughout.
-If there are areas that feel too raw to approach directly, there are ways to work around and toward them gradually.
+If there are areas that feel too raw to approach directly, there are ways to work around and toward them gradually — and approaches like CPT are specifically designed to work with difficult material in a structured, supported way.

 How is this different from just talking about my memories?

 The difference is structure, purpose, and professional support.
-Informal reminiscence — talking about old times with friends or family — is valuable in its own right.
+Informal reminiscence, such as talking about old times with friends or family, is valuable in its own right.
 Life review adds to this by bringing a therapeutic framework: helping you notice patterns, make sense of difficult experiences, explore your identity, and connect your past to a clearer sense of direction for the future.
-It is guided by evidence-based approaches including CBT, CPT, Schema Therapy, and ACT, and delivered by a trained clinical psychologist.
+It is guided by evidence-based approaches including narrative therapy, CBT, CPT, Schema Therapy, and ACT, and delivered by a trained clinical psychologist.

 How do I get started with life review at Upside Stories?

-The easiest first step is to book a free 20-minute consultation at upsidestories.com.au/appointments.
-This gives you an opportunity to meet Bruce, talk about what you are looking for, and find out whether life review — and specifically the Rewrite Your Story program — is the right fit for you.
-There is no commitment required.
+The easiest first step is to book a free 20-minute consultation.
+This gives you an opportunity to meet Bruce, talk about what you are looking for, and find out whether life review, and in particular the Rewrite Your Story program, is the right fit for you.

 Do I need a GP referral?